Testing Greasy Wool

 There are actually only a few facilities in the USA that have the equipment to properly sample the baled greasy so that the test lab is working with fiber that truly represents the content of the bale.
 Roswell Wool is where our wool is sampled.
 Advisor Bob Padula helped develop the sampling techniques.

 In the USA, for 56 years, greasy wool testing was done by Yocom-McColl Labs, but proprietor Angus retired in 2019 at age 86 or so.
 At present, testing of American wool is handled by SGS Wool Testing Services of New Zealand.
 [Given WeatherWool's very strict 100% American material and labor policy, I'm not happy about this situation, even though NZ is AOK in my book.
 However, this is a testing service, not raw material or processing that goes into our products.
 And in 2020 and 2021, if not for our friends in NZ, the industry would have been unable to test properly.
 So THANKS to SGS!]
-In 2022, the University of Texas is expected to handle testing in the USA.

 The lab reports provide a lot of information.
 Most important to us: